p-lemonish/exerciselog-app-backend/README.md

 # ExerciseLog Backend

-This repository contains the backend code for the **ExerciseLog App**, a web-based application designed to help users track, plan, and manage their exercise routines.
-The backend is built using **Spring Boot** and provides RESTful APIs for the frontend to interact with.
+The ExerciseLog Backend is a Spring Boot application that provides RESTful APIs for the ExerciseLog App—a web-based application designed to help users track, plan, and manage their exercise routines.

 ## Table of Contents